This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Amendments to the CCA

-Legislative changes in respect of competition and consumer law included:
+Key legislative changes in 2021 in respect of competition and consumer law included:

-- During 2020, the government amended the monetary threshold for the definition of ‘consumer’ under the Australian Consumer Law (with respect to acquiring goods only), which will increase from A$40,000 to A$100,000.
-This change has significantly increased the number of transactions to which relevant consumer protections will apply.
+- On 1 July 2021, the government’s amendments to the monetary threshold for the definition of ‘consumer’ under the Australian Consumer Law came into effect, increasing this threshold from A$40,000 to A$100,000.
+This change will significantly increase the number of transactions to which relevant consumer protections will apply.

 The principal form of merger clearance in Australia is informal clearance, an administrative process whereby merger parties consult with the ACCC on whether the proposed acquisition is likely to have the effect of substantially lessening competition.
 The 2017 amendments to the CCA resulted in a fusion of what was an unused formal merger clearance process administered by the ACCC and a separate merger authorisation process before the Australian Competition Tribunal.
 Under the new regime, formal merger clearance and merger authorisation are considered in the first instance by the ACCC under a single process.